frankadane/Microsoft-Fabric-OTT-Platform-Data-Engineering-Project/README.md

-# 🎬 OTT Platform Data Engineering Project using Microsoft Fabric
+# 🎬 OTT Platform Data Engineering Project using Microsoft Fabric (Movie Datasets)

 ## 📌 Project Overview
-This project builds an end-to-end ETL pipeline for an OTT platform (movie datasets) using **Microsoft Fabric**.
+This project builds an end-to-end ETL pipeline for an OTT platform  using **Microsoft Fabric**.
 The goal is to ingest on-premise data, transform it, and load it into a structured format for reporting and analysis in **Power BI**.

 ## 🚀 Technologies Used
 - **Microsoft Fabric** (OneLake, Data Factory, Warehouse, Notebooks)